bheisler/cargo-criterion/README.md

 ### Quickstart

 This assumes that you already have benchmarks which use Criterion-rs.
 If not, see [the Criterion-rs Quickstart Guide](https://github.com/bheisler/criterion.rs#quickstart).
+Note that Criterion.rs version 0.3.3 or later is recommended.
+Benchmarks which do not use Criterion.rs, or which use an earlier version, will run correctly but will not benefit from some of cargo-criterion's features.

 First install cargo-criterion: